jacks205/JPulseHUD/README.md

 <img src="https://raw.githubusercontent.com/jacks205/JPulseHUD/master/image/jpulsehud2.gif" width="240"/>
 <img src="https://raw.githubusercontent.com/jacks205/JPulseHUD/master/image/jpulsehud1.gif" width="240"/>

+Each time the JPulseHUD is shown, the pulse animation is unique due to the `JPulseNumberGenerator` that generates a new sequence of values to determine the pulses radius, duration, opacity, etc.

 ## Example

 To run the example project, clone the repo, and open the workspace project in Xcode.